Frequently Asked Questions

 10. How often are students required to interact with the community partner?

 There is no set number of hours students are required to meet with their community partner for the CBL program.
 The frequency of community interaction is determined by the capacity of the community partner and the demands related to course-specific learning objectives.
-Because students will greatly benefit from time spent with the partner in the field, it is important to negotiate availability before the project begins and create that expectation in students.
+Because students will greatly benefit from time spent with the partner in the field, it is important to negotiate availability before the course begins and create that expectation in students.

 11. How experienced are students participating in the CBL program?

 Students vary in experience and skill level.
 These opportunities are implemented in part to allow students professional development opportunities working with community.
-While OCE cannot guarantee that organizations will receive their exact desired outcome, OCE will work with organization and faculty to assess and identify the best courses for projects.
+While OCE cannot guarantee that organizations will receive their exact desired outcome, OCE will work with organization and faculty to assess and identify the best courses for collaborations.

 12. How long do CBL projects take?

 Project length is contingent upon the needs of the project, student requirements for the course, and constraints of our academic schedule.
-Therefore, it is important to contact OCE so that we are able to help you determine a practical scope for your project.
+Therefore, it is important to contact OCE so that we are able to help you determine a realistic scope for your project.

 13. If a partnering organization knows a MICA faculty member, can they contact them directly?